 Introduction and Allegro (Ravel)

-Figured Bass Notation for G flat Major Triads
+Figured Bass Notation for G flat Major Chords

 Figured bass is an alternative way of labelling chords.
 It uses vertical numbers to denote chords and it can be used to label any type of triad.
-Below are the figured bass symbols for the G flat Major chord in all three inversions.
+Below are the figured bass symbols for the Gb Major chord in all three inversions.

 - Root Position – 3/5 indicates that a 3rd above the root and a 5th above the root are to be played.

 - 1st Inversion – 3/6 indicates that a 3rd and 6th should be played above the root note

 - 2nd inversion – 4/6 indicates that a 4th and 6th above the root note should be played.